Pessu/Adventure/README.txt

 1. Compile the .o files "g++ *.cpp -c"
 4. Compile the program the exe "g++ -o adventure.exe *.o"

+Module 4 changes:
+- Added a few template functions in IRenderer that can render any parameter types
+- Used once in player.cpp to render string, int, string

 Module 3 changes:
 - Moved to a new repository due to problems with the previous one
 - Removed goldlib since I had to rework the gold files which were in the library to begin with